vnbaaij/BlazorFluentUI/README.md

 ```
 For a more detailed tutorial, head over to our [Public Feed](https://dev.azure.com/blazor-fluentui/Blazor%20FluentUI/_packaging?_a=feed&feed=DevChannel), click on "Connect To Feed" and select the platform.

+## Breaking Changes for v5.0
+#### Renaming stuff and demo revamp
+All components have dropped the `BFU` prefix and names are now on par with their Fluent UI React counterparts (or will be soon).
+Change was made to not litter the codebase with the term `BFU` everywhere.

+The demo sites have been given some attention and look a lot better now (more in line with Fluent UI Rect docs).

 ## Breaking Changes for v4.0 (net5)

 #### List, DetailsList, GroupedList